Build powerful strategies – drive performance

 "I still recall sitting in the Boston hotel lobby with that piece of paper"

-In 1742, the Whitbread company started brewing beer.
-Over 250 years, the company grew to be one of the UK’s top brewing companies.
+Whitbread started out, back in 1742, brewing beer!
+For 250 years, the company grew to be one of the UK’s top brewing companies.

 But in the 1980s, the company faced existential challenges.
 International beer brands were taking over.
 And competition authorities would soon force the decoupling of beer production from distribution and retailing.
 Whitbread was in trouble.
 Their business model was about to get broken.

 It was the mid-1980s when I joined Whitbread as director of Retail Strategy.
 So what was my job?
-To design the strategy for creating a powerful new corporation.
+To design the strategy for creating a powerful new corporation - a very rare example of true "strategic transformation".

-And we certainly delivered on that strategy!
+And we certainly made that future happen!
 Over the next decade, we developed ten powerful restaurant and hotel chains, creating new markets and pushing competitors aside as we went.
-One of those came from acquiring the tiny Costa Coffee store chain - later sold to Coca-Cola for over $3 billion.
+One of those successes came from acquiring the tiny Costa Coffee store chain - later sold to Coca-Cola for over $3 billion.

-Taking that experience, I then taught strategy at London Business School.
+Taking that experience, I moved on to teach strategy at London Business School.
 But everything I knew about strategy was about to change.

 The strategy tools I started teaching at LBS were OK, but they fell short of what the team and I at Whitbread had actually done.
-We didn’t just say, “That’s the place in the market we want” – we had comprehensive, joined-up plans, continually updated, to make that happen.
+We didn’t just say, “That’s the place in the market we want” – we had comprehensive, joined-up plans, continually updated, to turn that aspiration into reality.

 Luckily, my LBS colleague John Morecroft showed me what “system dynamics” could do.
-A straightforward method developed at MIT in the 1960s that captures how the real world works (not just for business but for any economic, social or environmental field).
+A straightforward method developed at MIT in the 1960s that captures how the real world works (... and not just for business but for any economic, social or environmental field).

 At the time, Strategy academics were interested in how “resources” enabled a business to perform.
 However, they misunderstood what those resources are, and how they work together, like a machine, to drive sales and profits.